-\begin{Rem} Instead of cutting the torus $T^2$ along the curves $l_1$ and $l_2$, it is of course possible to cut the torus along $\tilde l_1=\{[t]\mid t\in[0;1]\}$ and $\tilde l_2=\{[\tau+t]\mid t\in[0;1]\}$.
-This would yield a different CMC immersion on $T^2\setminus (\tilde l_1\cup \tilde l_2)$.
-However the analytic continuations of both CMC surfaces (after a suitable spherical transformation) are the same.
-Moreover, for rational weights, this analytic continuation yields closed (possibly branched) CMC surfaces, see Section \ref{Rational_weights}. \end{Rem} \begin{Rem} If the torus $T^2$ has rectangular conformal structure, i.e., $\tau\in i\R,$ and if the Hopf differential is a real multiple of $(dz)^2$ then the four boundary curves of the immersion $f\colon T^2\setminus (l_1\cup l_2)\to S^3$ are curvature lines.
-The boundary curves on the surface belonging to the same $l_i$ in the domain intersect with the angle $4\pi \rho.$ For rational $\rho$ this follows from Section \ref{Rational_weights}, see also Figure \ref{fig:lawson}. \end{Rem}
+\begin{Rem} Instead of cutting the torus $T^2$ along the curves $l_1$ and $l_2$, cutting the torus along $\tilde l_1=\{[t]\mid t\in[0;1]\}$ and $\tilde l_2=\{[\tau+t]\mid t\in[0;1]\}$ yields a different CMC immersion.
+However the analytic continuations of both CMC surfaces (after a suitable isometry of the 3-sphere) are the same.
+Moreover, for rational weights, this analytic continuation yields a closed (possibly branched) CMC surface; see Section \ref{Rational_weights} below. \end{Rem} \begin{Rem} If the torus $T^2$ has rectangular conformal structure, i.e., $\tau\in i\R,$ and if the Hopf differential is a real multiple of $(dz)^2$, then the four boundary curves of the immersion $f\colon T^2\setminus (l_1\cup l_2)\to S^3$ are curvature lines.
+The boundary curves on the surface belonging to the same $l_i$ in the domain intersect at an angle of $4\pi \rho.$ For rational $\rho$ this follows from Section \ref{Rational_weights}; see also Figure \ref{fig:lawson}. \end{Rem}

-\subsection{Rational weights $\rho$}
+\subsection{Rational weights}